Capturing a long screenshot of a ScrollView in SwiftUI can be challenging, but it's quite feasible with the right approach.

 swiftvar body: some View { ZStack { Color.teal.edgesIgnoringSafeArea(.all) ScrollView(showsIndicators: false) { scrollContent } } }

-).
+In this article, we'll use some system images and a button placed inside the scroll view (scrollContent).
 The button will let us capture an image and open an activity controller, allowing us to save the image locally.

 swiftprivate var scrollContent: some View { VStack(spacing: 10) { Button("Share") { shareImage() } .padding(.top, 40) ForEach(0..<3) { _ in Image(systemName: "heart") .resizable() .scaledToFit() .frame(width: 200, height: 300) } Image(systemName: "person") .resizable() .scaledToFit() .frame(width: 200, height: 300) } }